Mahmut Makal

-Mahmut Makal (January 1, 1930, Gülağaç, Aksaray – August 10, 2018, Ankara) was a Turkish writer, poet and teacher who initiated the "Village Literature" movement in 1950 with the publication of his book ‘Bizim Köy’ (Our Village).
+Mahmut Makal (January 1, 1930, in Gülağaç, Aksaray – August 10, 2018, in Ankara, Turkey) was a Turkish writer, poet and teacher who initiated the "Village Literature" movement in 1950 with the publication of his book ‘Bizim Köy’ (Our Village).
 This was translated into English as 'A Village in Anatolia' and published in 1954.

 Early life

-Makal was born in the hamlet of Demirci in the Gülağaç district of Aksaray in January 1, 1930.
+Mahmut Makal was born in the hamlet of Demirci in the Gülağaç district of Aksaray on January 1, 1930.
 In 1943, he began studying literature and poetry at the Ivriz Village Institute.
 His poems were first published in 1945 in the magazine "Türk'e Doğru (Right for a Turk)" and in 1946 in the "Köy Enstitüsü (Village Institute)" magazine.
 He also attracted wider notice with his Village Notes in Varlık (Wealth) magazine.

-After graduating from the Ivriz Village Institute in 1947, he worked as a village teacher in Nürgöz, Aksaray, for 6 years.
+After graduating from the Ivriz Village Institute in 1947, he worked as a village teacher in Nurgöz, Aksaray, for 6 years.
 In 1950.
 At the time he was only seventeen and found himself trying to teach in only the most rudimentary of school buildings at a time when many villagers still thought their imams could provide all the education needed by their children.

 Makal's observations from these early years of teaching in a village in Central Anatolia were published in a book called ‘Bizim Köy’ (Our Village), the first work of the village literature movement.
 In the foreword to the English edition, Lewis V Thomas wrote that his book was "probably the first book that any bona fide Turkish peasant ever published" while its editor, Paul Stirling wrote that "Mahmud Makal is the first genuine villager...to describe the village from within".
 Written at a time of drought, famine and rationing after the Second World War, the book presented a warts and all portrait of grinding poverty and rampant superstition that did not find favour with the reform-minded authorities.
 It aroused strong reactions across Turkey, and Makal was arrested and imprisoned for a while.